varungoyal1994/python_test_service/README.md

 # python_test_service

-This is sample test service used to demonstrate how to use windows service.
+This is sample test service used to demonstrate how to use windows service in python.

 Steps:
 1.Run BuildExe.bat